richard-to/richard-to.github.io/programming/_posts/2014-07-21-project-wonderchicken-part-1.md

 **Less**

 Not much of a learning curve here.
 Similar enough enough to SASS/SCSS that the transition was relatively smooth.
-The only reason to switch to Less here is because I prefer Node over Ruby when it comes to build tools.
+The only reason to switch to Less here is because I prefer Node over Ruby when it comes to dev tools.

 **Gulp**

 I tried hard to stick with Grunt, but it's too slow for continuously building JavaScript, which appears to be the preferred work flow these days given the popularity of Browserify and Webpack.
 The transition to Gulp wasn't bad once I decided to commit to it and studied a few examples.
 Being able to use JavaScript is a slight improvement, but I would rather use Makefiles combined with the ability to run a build when changes are detected.
-The best part about Gulp is that it's faster than Grunt, or at least feels that way.

 **Webpack**

 I started with RequireJS three years ago.
 It was kind of complicated to set up and required some extra syntax and configuration, but it was worth the effort at the time.
-The Browserify approach just seemed easier, but the build process becomes problematic when a large library, such as React, needs to be included in the build.
+For this project, the Browserify approach just seemed easier, but the build process became problematic when a large library, such as React, needed to be included in the build.
 There is a tool called Watchify, that apparently does incremental builds, but instead I switched to Webpack.
 The main downside is that the incremental build does not work well with the Grunt or Gulp yet.
 One weird thing about Webpack is the need to use their built-in development server for optimal performance or benefit or whatever.
-That's a bit much.
+That's a bit too opinionated.

 **Vagrant**

 I've been using Vagrant for a while and it's great.
 One thing that frustrates me is the inability to use Puppet Forge modules.
 The best solution is to use Puppet-Librarian, which is a Ruby gem that needs to be installed.
 Luckily it's straightforward to use.
-I'm tempted to try Ansible though.
-That it uses Python is reason enough for me to switch.
+I'm tempted to replace Puppet with Ansible.

+Back in the day (like 2-3 years ago) I used to enjoy learning all these new software development tools.
+Now it all seems kind of absurd to keep following what are necessary, but mostly slightly forward laterals.
+The truth is no matter how much we try to improve JavaScript through these endless kludge of build tools, it's still JavaScript.
+Or maybe this is a sign that I'm getting old.

 On a side note, here is a comparison of two functionally identical `Gruntfile.js` and `gulpfile.js`.
-Which one is better?
+I even did the two spaces thing that is popular these days.

 **Gruntfile.js example**